 However, there are a few things to note before setting off.
 Even though Yosemite Falls is the second-highest waterfall in North America, it doesn’t flow all year round.
 This is because it is caused by the melted snow.

 To see the waterfalls at their most stunning, it is best to visit between spring and early summer.
-They are usually down to just a trickle by July.
-In winter the trail can be icy so shoes with a good grip are advised.
+They are usually down to just a trickle by July and August.
+In the winter months of January, February and March, the trail can be icy so shoes with a good grip are advised.

 That being said, the trail is still beautiful any time of year.
 Sometimes there can be fog around that makes it magical or there may be a few deer drinking up the last few pools of water.